-i her eby certify that -

-(1) No person other than myself, N. LOWE was owner of any part of the land to which the application relates at the beginning of the period of 21 days ending with the date of the application.
-None of the land to which the application relates constitutes or forms part of agricultural land.

-Sign ed:

-On behalf of: N. Wir

-Date 5 - 08-4

-CERTIFICATE B Certificate B is for use where the applicant is not the owner or sole owner of the land to which the application relates and/or where the land is agricultural land and where all owners/agricultural tenants have been identified.
 I hereby certify that -

+- (1) No person other than myself .
+Low S was owner of any part of the land to which the application relates at the beginning of the period of 21 days ending with the date of the application. - (2) None of the land to which the application relates constitutes or forms part of agricultural land.

+CERTIFICATE B

+Certificate B is for use where the applicant is not the owner or sole owner of the land to which the application relates and/or where the land is agricultural land and where all owners/agricultural tenants have been identified.

+I hereby certify that -

 (1) I have served notice on every person other than myself who, at the beginning of the period of 21 days ending with the date of the application was owner of any part of the land to which the application relates.
 These persons are:

-Name Address Date of Service of Notice

-(2) None of the land to which the application relates constitutes or forms part of agricultural land
+(2) None of the land to which the application relates constitutes or forms part of agricultural land or

-to which the application relates constitutes s or forms part of
+(3) The land or part of the land to which the application relates constitutes or forms part of agricultural land and I have served notice on every person other than myself who, at the beginning of the period of 21 days ending with the date of the application was an agricultural tenant.
+These persons are:

-or s or forms part of
+Planning Application Supporting Statement